checklist/checklist-support/docs/teams/team-members.md

 {:toc}
 </details>

-Invite colleagues, customers, suppliers, friends and family to collaborate with you on getting things done!
+Invite colleagues, customers, suppliers, friends, and family to collaborate with you on getting things done!

 Membership is always within the context of a Team (and not organization).